The Merchant Navy Crest

 The Ellerman Line’s ss CITY OF CAIRO began her life in one war and ended it in another as one of the group's most tragic losses.
 She was built by Earle's Shipbuilding and Engineering Co.
 Ltd in Hull and registered at Liverpool in 1915.
 She sailed under the management and colours of the Hall Line under requisition.
 The ship was a single-screw steamship with two decks and two masts, schooner rigged, and had a burden of 8,034 tons.
 She was 450 feet long, had a beam of 55 feet 8 inches, and her two 386 hp engines gave her a cruising speed of 12.5 knots.
 The maiden voyage from Liverpool sailed on January 23, 1915, and terminated at Birkenhead on May 23, 1915.
 The ship’s first master was Captain Frederick William Parker from Bristol.

-Towards the end of World War I, she was employed as a troopship, transporting Canadian, Australian, and New Zealand troops to and from the UK.
-Sadly, just before the Armistice, many Canadian soldiers died aboard or shortly after arrival in England from the Spanish Flu pandemic, which was raging at that time.
+Towards the end of World War I, she was employed as a troopship, transporting U.S., Canadian, Australian, and New Zealand troops to and from the UK.
+Sadly, just before the Armistice, many soldiers died aboard or shortly after arrival in England from the Spanish Flu pandemic, which was raging at that time.

 World War II: The Final Voyage